 Our delivery of the teaching of maths is based on the belief that 'all children are capable of succeeding at mathematics' (NCETM, 2022).
-We are members of the South Yorkshire Maths Hub: Sustaining Group (Teaching for Mastery).
-Maths is delivered through structured teaching which is planned in small steps, consisting of interlinked, coherent and key concepts, built over time.
-Children develop the ability to apply their maths to a range of contexts and solve problems.
+We are members of the South Yorkshire Maths Hub: Sustaining Group (sixth consecutive year).
+Through this group, we receive relevant CPD and training, to ensure our staff are proactive and confident in the teaching of maths.

+Maths at Birkwood is delivered through a structured program, that is planned in small steps, which are interlinked, coherent and built over time.
 Our key driver for this delivery is the NCETM - Five Big Ideas.